dell949elm/ELK-Stack-Project/README.md

 - Update the ansible host file to include the web 1 and web 2 VM
 - Run the  ansible playbook, and navigate to the web interface Kibana to check that the installation worked as expected

-Answer the following questions to fill in the blanks:
-- _Which file is the playbook?
+- Which file is the playbook?
 Where do you copy it?
 Filebeat-playbook.yml & Metricbeat-playbook.yml and copy it to the /etc ansible file.
-- _Which file do you update to make Ansible run the playbook on a specific machine?
+- Which file do you update to make Ansible run the playbook on a specific machine?
 How do I specify which machine to install the ELK server on versus which to install Filebeat on?
 Update the Ansible hosts file.
 IP groups need to be created (webservers and elkserver)
-- _Which URL do you navigate to in order to check that the ELK server is running?
-ElkVMIP:5601/app/kibana
+- Which URL do you navigate to in order to check that the ELK server is running?
+Elk-VM-IP:5601/app/kibana

-_As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._
+To run to download the playbook, update the files, etc._
 Curl https://du.bootcampcontent.com/denver-coding-bootcamp/du-den-cyber-pt-09-2020-u-c/blob/master/12-Elk-Stack-Project/Activities/Stu_Day_2/Solved/config_files/filebeat-playbook.yml